 Though the use of hallucinogens in recent years has been relatively low in the United States compared to in days gone by, hallucinogen abuse and addiction remains a widespread problem.
 In a 2013 study, more than 229,000 Americans reported having used LSD in the past month, and 33,000 reported using PCP.
 Salvia, ayahuasca and other hallucinogens have also maintained a popular presence in recent years.

-The Phoenix Recovery and Counseling Centers are here to help if you or a loved one is struggling with hallucinogen abuse or addiction.
+The Phoenix Recovery Center is here to help if you or a loved one is struggling with hallucinogen abuse or addiction.
 Read on to learn more about the many types of hallucinogens, their side effects, and treatment options, or contact us today to get started on the road to recovery.

 There are many different types of hallucinogens, both naturally occurring and synthetic, but all have the same general effects on people.
 Hallucinogens are drugs that alter their users’ perception of reality, sometimes by impacting their awareness of what is around them as well as their thoughts and feelings, and other times by causing hallucinations, in which people experience images and sensations that feel real but are not.

 Hallucinogens have been used by people for hundreds of years for various purposes, including religious ceremonies, but they are also commonly abused for their hallucinogenic effects.
 But just what are hallucinogens?
 A hallucinogen is a chemical substance that can be found in plants and mushrooms but also in liquids, powders, pills, and capsules.

 According to the National Institute on Drug Abuse (NIDA), these are some common hallucinogens: